 - identification as an Aboriginal or Torres Strait Islander

-- an academic reference - from a person competent to comment on your capacity to undertake/continue tertiary studies e.g. a subject coordinator and/or a school principal.
+- Academic reference - from a person qualified to comment on academic studies, such as a subject coordinator, school principal, etc.

-The scholarship is valued at $2000 per year for the duration of continuous study up to a maximum period of five years.
+The scholarship is valued at $2500 per year, for up to five years.

 How to apply

 Applicants must complete an online application form and submit with all supporting documentation by 28 March 2021.
 Incomplete applications will not be considered.